tiddly-gittly/TidGi-Desktop/PRIVACY.md

 ---

-This privacy policy is subject to change without notice and was last updated on March 10, 2019.
+This privacy policy is subject to change without notice and was last updated on April 27, 2019.
 If you have any questions feel free to [create a GitHub issue](https://github.com/atomery/singlebox/issues) or contact us via [contact@atomery.com](mailto:contact@atomery.com).